mongodb-labs/drivers-atlas-testing/docs/source/spec-test-format.rst

             instanceSizeName: M10
         processArgs: {}

-  * testFailover: trigger an election in the cluste rusing the "test failover" API endpoint.
+  * testFailover: trigger an election in the cluster using the "test failover" API endpoint.
 The value MUST be ``true``.

+    The workload executor MUST ignore the value of this key, so that the value can be changed to a hash in the future to provide options to the operation.

     testFailover SHOULD be followed by sleep and waitForIdle operations because it does not update maintenance state synchronously (see